HariSekhon/Knowledge-Base/best-practices.md

 Even if you have to do diagrams in Draw.io or WYSIWYG tool, often they can export XML.
-Backport that XML to Git to revision control it to track changes over time and be able to revert if you messed something up.
+Backport that XML to Git to revision control it to track changes over time and be able to revert if you messed something up  .

 ## Releases